-In 2014, I founded and helped to run an international humanitarian charity for 5 years, and with a team of wonderful highly-trained researchers and a worldwide network, we raised awareness of great charities working at the heart of world's serious crises, until funding died.
+In 2014, I founded and helped to run an international humanitarian charity for 5 years.
+With a team of wonderful highly-trained researchers and a worldwide network, we raised awareness of great charities working at the heart of world's serious crises, until funding died.
 In early 2019, I began drafting the novel 'The Journey of Water', in large part inspired by a 600 mile walk from London to Geneva I undertook while working for the charity.

 I live in Italy, after a long spell in London.
-In Jan 2021, I'm due to graduate from the MFA program (low res) at Queens University in Charlotte NC.
+In Jan 2021, I graduated from the MFA program (low res) at Queens University in Charlotte NC.
 I'm very fortunate to have worked with some great teachers including MFA Director and Author, Fred Leebron, and Random House Executive Editor Andrea Walker.

-Away from the desk, I like to be in nature, and explore ideas, and support actions to address the climate crisis.
+Away from the desk, I like to be in nature, explore ideas, and support actions to address the climate and ecological crises, and to consign nuclear weapons to history.
 I keep a journal, post on Insta and Twitter, and share what's new with subscribers.
-Questions welcome via footer form.
+Questions/feedback welcome! via footer form.

 What do I care about?